aws-samples/eks-workshop-developers/website/docs/eks/python/setup-storage.md

   --region "$AWS_REGION")
 ```

-3. Create a security group with an inbound rule that allows inbound NFS traffic for your Amazon EFS mount points, and save it in a variable.
+1. Create a security group for your Amazon EFS mount points and save its ID in a variable.

 ```bash
 security_group_id=$(aws ec2 create-security-group \
   --group-name "MyEfsSecurityGroup" \